karzanosman/film-browser/README.md

 This is a web application that uses Vite for development and build processes.
 Follow the instructions below to set up and run the application locally.

+## Demo

+Check out the live demo of the application [here](https://film-browser.netlify.app/wishlist).

 ## Prerequisites

 Make sure you have the following installed on your machine: